ecodynlab/GALUP/ExercisesM2/Exercise3.md

 # Module4 - Change Detection Exercise 1

 ## Description
-In this exercise, we will conduct a change detection using GEE with the following "code".
-Selct an area (region) of interest amd run the analysis.
+In this exercise, we will conduct a simple change detection exercise using GEE.

 ## Skills Developed
-- Introduction to Change Detection
-- Change Detection using Remote Sensing
-- Change Detection in GEE
+- Selecting the appropriate sensor, time period, and image index for detecting change,
+- Assessing change thresholds by inspecting image histograms,
+- Generating a change mask, and utilizing an ancillary dataset to assess the nature of change.

 ## Instructions
-1. In the GEE code editor, copy and paste the script for this exercise, "Change_Detection"
+1. In the GEE code editor, copy and paste the script for this exercise.
+2. Select an area that you know underwent change over the past few decades.
+We use Landsat data for convenience.
+Draw a polygon over the area, and change start and end dates of expected period that change occurred.
-2. Adjust the variables "ST_DATE", and "END_DATE" to indicate a time period of interest
+3. Note that enough images should be available across the region and time period of interest for the chage detection to be effective.
-3. Choose a region of interest by either drawing a polygon to automatically import a geometry or by manually specifying the Longitue_Min, Latitude_Min, LongitudeMax, and LatitudeMax as coordinates of a rectangle.
-4. Run the script over the chosen region and time period: <br>
+4. Run the rest of the script, use the generated histogram to generate a satisficatory mask, and inspect landcover change histogram.
+  When done.<br>
   a.
-Describe the process you used for the change detection <br>
+Describe the cause of change in your area of interest <br>
   b.
-Interpret the results <br>
+Write a couple of sentences on what you observe. <br>

 ## Result
 Upon completion of the exercise, submit your document [here](https://github.com/SERVIR-WA/GALUP/issues/new?assignees=&labels=Exercise+W4M2&template=w4m2-exercise-submission.md&title=Module+2+exercise+%5Breplace+with+your+name%5D)